arahmanmdmajid/ask_ksa/README.md

 - Conflicting information about government services
 - Portal navigation issues
-- Confusion around document requirements
+- Confusion around required documents and fees
-- Step-by-step processes scattered across websites
+- Step-by-step processes scattered across multiple websites
-- Language accessibility (English/Urdu)
+- Language accessibility (English/Urdu vs mostly Arabic portals)

 **AskKSA**:

-- Centralizes accurate service information
+- Centralizes curated service information
-- Answers using *your curated dataset only*
+- Answers using *only* the curated dataset + vector DB
-- Supports multilingual users
+- Supports English & Urdu with native RTL Urdu rendering
-- Provides fast, reliable guidance with sources
+- Provides fast, reliable guidance with source links so users can verify

 ---

 ## How It Solves These Problems

-AskKSA uses **RAG** (Retrieval-Augmented Generation):
+AskKSA uses **RAG** (Retrieval-Augmented Generation) with an **offline ingestion pipeline** and an online chat UI:

-1. User asks a question (English or Urdu)
+1. User asks a question (in English or Urdu).
-2. Query is embedded using **BGE-M3**
+2. The query is embedded using **BGE-M3**.
-3. FAISS retrieves the top-K relevant chunks
+3. The **Chroma** collection is queried to retrieve the top-K most relevant chunks (with titles, URLs, and scores).
-4. Gemini 2.5 Flash receives the injected context
+4. Gemini 2.5 Flash receives a prompt that includes:
+   - Language rule (English vs Urdu)
+   - System safety instructions
+   - Retrieved context (chunks + metadata)
+   - The user’s question
-5. The model generates a grounded, verified answer
+5. Gemini generates a grounded answer based on the context.
-6. The UI displays full answer + sources
+6. The UI displays:

-This ensures:

-- ❌ No hallucinations
-- ❌ No invented rules
-- ✔ 100% context-grounded accuracy
+   - The final answer
+   - The underlying sources (title, URL, similarity score)

+This design keeps the model focused on verified content and makes it easy for users to inspect where an answer came from.

 ---